MarcoEterno/frameformer-architecture/AutoGPT/README.md

 ## New Frameworks
 --when to create them and how to call them--
+After having solved a task, the agent evaluates the solution. if the solution is convincing, the task can be marked as completed. if the solution is not convincing, the agent will redo the task in high resource mode (GPT4+more steps) if even after the high resources mode the solution is still not convincing, the agent will create a new framework to solve the task.

+Frameworks can contain two types of information:
+1. **natural language knowledge and instructions**: this is the information that the agent will use to solve the task.
+2. **programming code**: a code generated and executed by the agent,
+3. **external tool**: a tool that the agent will use to solve the task.
+   The agent will use the tool to solve the task, and will record the steps taken by the tool.
+   The agent will then use the steps taken by the tool to create a new framework, which will contain the instructions to use the tool to solve the task.

+## Completing a single task
+The agent will try to complete a single task using this strategy:
+1. **decompose**: decomposes a task into subtasks, and adds them to the working memory.
+2.

 ## Self reflection and stream of consciousness
 è IMPORTANTE CHE L'AI ABBIA INFORMAZIONI SU SE STESSA E LE IMMETTA NELLE RICHIESTE API AL LANGUAGE MODEL